Heavy strikes shake Beirut as Israel expands Lebanon campaign

-BEIRUT: Massive consecutive strikes hit Beirut's southern suburbs from late Saturday (Oct 5) into Sunday, Reuters eyewitnesses said, sending booms across the city and sparking flashes of red and white for nearly 30 minutes visible from several kilometres away.
+BEIRUT: Massive consecutive strikes hit Beirut's southern suburbs early on Sunday (Oct 6), Reuters eyewitnesses said, sending booms across the Lebanese capital and sparking flashes of red and white for nearly 30 minutes visible from several kilometres away.

+Israel said its air force had "conducted a series of targeted strikes on a number of weapons storage facilities and terrorist infrastructure sites belonging to the Hezbollah terrorist organization in the area of Beirut".

+The Israeli military said that before the strike, it took steps "to mitigate the risk of harming civilians, including advancing warnings to the population in the area".

-The strikes came after days of bombing by Israel of Beirut suburbs considered strongholds for Iran-backed armed group Hezbollah, killing its leader Sayyed Hassan Nasrallah, and possibly his potential successor.
+For days Israel has bombed Beirut suburbs considered strongholds for the Iran-backed armed group, killing its leader Sayyed Hassan Nasrallah, and possibly his potential successor.

 A Lebanese security source said on Saturday that Hashem Safieddine, the potential successor, had been out of contact since Friday, after an Israeli air strike near the city's international airport that was reported to have targeted him.